platformsh/platformsh-docs/docs/src/create-apps/app-reference.md

 To run cron jobs in a timezone other than UTC, set the [timezone property](#top-level-properties).

 ## Runtime

+To set a runtime timezone for your app, see [App runtime timezone](../../create-apps/timezone.md).

 The following table presents the various possible modifications to your PHP or Lisp runtime: